ABENGDATA/ABENGDATA/README.md

 <br />

-🏅 🇨🇴 I'm a data enthusiast with a lot of experience in numerical analysis due to my academic career as chemical engineer .
+🏅I'm a data enthusiast with a lot of experience in numerical analysis due to my academic career as chemical engineer .

 ⚡🔥 My Goal is to simplify the life of the people  through tha analysis of their information , this information are data that can be used in many ways with the purpose of describe , prescribe , modelate and predict events related to a specific topic .